GSG-G13/MenuMingle/README.md

 - Admin dashboard for managing orders and menus.
 - supports English and Arabic language.
 # User Story
+- As a user, I am going to do the following:

-- We should include a complimentary tool in our software package for printing QR codes specifically designed for restaurants.
-The process begins with the user opening their camera program or QR scanner app to scan the QR code attached to each table.
-Upon scanning the QR code, the menu page will be displayed, featuring the name, ingredients, and price of each menu item.
-Each item should include a quantity counter, allowing the user to add or remove items as desired.
+I will open my camera program or QR scanner app to scan the QR code attached to each table.
+This will display the menu page, showing the name, ingredients, and price of each menu item.
+I can adjust the quantity of each item as desired and add them to my cart.

-- Once the user clicks the order button, a confirmation popup will appear, showing the details of each selected item and its corresponding quantity.
-The user can then confirm the transaction.
-After submitting the orders, the cashier will receive the requests and approve them.
-Additionally, the system can include a feature for rejecting orders if needed.
+After selecting the desired items and adding them to my cart, I can review the contents of my cart.
+The cart will display the details of each selected item and its corresponding quantity.
+I can make changes to the quantities or remove items from my cart if needed.

-- Upon approval, the requests will be forwarded to the kitchen page.
-In the kitchen, staff members can change the state of each request from "pending" to "being prepared" and finally "done."
-If the kitchen marks an order as "done," it will be returned to the cashier page.
-The cashier will then send a request to the customer, prompting them to come and pay for their order.

-- Once the user submits the order, they will be directed to the waiting room.
-The order status will change dynamically based on updates from the cashier and kitchen.
-If the user wishes to do so, they can click on the "Review the Service" button to provide feedback on their experience.

-- Furthermore, the owner will have the ability to add new items to the menu, edit existing menu items, and delete items from the menu.
-They will also have access to view the feedback collected from users, providing valuable insights about the restaurant's performance.
+Once I am satisfied with the items in my cart, I can proceed to the checkout process.
+At this point, I will be prompted to provide my payment information.
+The payment gateway will securely process my payment details, ensuring the confidentiality and integrity of my information.

+After successfully completing the payment process, I will receive a confirmation of the transaction.
+The order will be sent to the kitchen for preparation, and the order status will be updated accordingly.

+- As a member of the restaurant staff, my capabilities will depend on my role within the establishment.
+Here are the tasks I can perform based on different roles:

+   - If I am the owner:
+        I have the authority to manage the menu by adding new dishes, modifying existing ones, and removing items as needed.
+This can be done through the dashboard provided to me.

+  - If I am a cook:
+       I am responsible for receiving orders from the system and preparing the dishes accordingly.
+Once a dish is prepared, I can update its status to "done" in the system, indicating that it is ready for serving.
 ### Wishlist features <img src=./img/wishlist.png style='height:30px'>
 - Payment integration.
 - Reporting and analytics.